dnsimple/dnsimple-support/content/articles/deleting-domain.markdown

 1. Log in to DNSimple with your user credentials.
 1. Select the relevant account.
-1. On the header click the <label>Domains</label> tab, locate the relevant domain, and click on the name to access the domain page.
+1. On the header, click the <label>Domains</label> tab, locate the relevant domain, and click on the name to access the domain page.
 1. On the tabs to the left, click <label>Settings</label>.

     ![Settings tab](/files/settings-tab.png)